BothSann/nexter-website/README.md

 Nexter is a fictional, sleek and modern real estate platform designed to help users find their dream homes.
 This project showcases a portfolio of luxurious properties and highlights key real estate services, making home acquisition effortless and enjoyable.

+## 🌐 Live Demo

+Check out the live version of the website at: [nexter](https://bothsann.github.io/nexter-website/)

+---

 ## 🖼️ Screenshots

 ### Screenshot 1